blobb3/SpaceBugInvasion/README.md

 ## Overview

 Space Bug Invasion is an ongoing project using Python and Pygame.
 It serves as an excellent exercise for learning object-oriented programming (OOP) in Python.
+Oh, and by the way, all the fantastic visuals you see are courtesy of OpenGameArt [https://opengameart.org/].
+Because even space bugs need some art to invade!

 ## Features